 As always Elephant hold a great payroll conference, always enjoy these.

 Was great for making contacts with others and learning others experiences and problems etc.

 Thoroughly enjoyed it.
 Took away lots of knowledge and tips.
 Loved Anna and Bobbi's presentations -

-Early Bird open until COB Monday 17 December.
+Early Bird tickets for Auckland close at 6pm Monday 17 December.

 Out of Towner ticket add $195 + GST.
-This includes accommodation and airport transfers.
-Or choose Out of Town #2 for $350 + GST for 2 nights accommodation.
+This includes accommodation and breakfast.
+Purchase 2 out of town tickets for 2 nights accommodation.

 10% saving if you book 2 or more attendees, or you are an Elephant VIP (have attended an Elephant event before).